sama26/Project1-Million_Songs/README.md

 ## Usage

+1. Ensure the json files to be processed are present in a ./data folder

+2. Ensure a local postgres server is running

+3. Run 'create_tables.py' to create the postgres create_tables

+4. Run etl.py to initiate the ETL pipeline

-To use this code you will need to have locally saved copies of the test song data provided by Udacity:
+Note - To use this code you will need to have locally saved copies of the test song data provided by Udacity:

 ###### Song Dataset